Molly Urquhart

-Molly Sinclair Urquhart (6 January 1906 – 6 October 1977) was a Scottish actress and theater director.
+Molly Sinclair Urquhart (6 January 1906 – 6 October 1977) was a Scottish actress.

 Early life

 Urquhart was born in Glasgow as Mary Sinclair Urquhart.
 She was the daughter of post office clerk Ann McCallum and sea-going engineer William Urquhart.
-She grew up in the West End of Glasgow where she attended Downhill Primary School and Church Street School.
+She grew up in the West End of Glasgow where she attended Dowanhill Primary School and Church Street School.
 After school, she worked in a shop and took the exam to work for the GPO.

-She had no formal training in theater, coming to the profession through the "amateur movement".
+She had no formal training in theatre, coming to the profession through the "amateur movement".
 While a teenager in the late 1920s, she joined the St. George Players, an amateur club.
 In 1931, she became a member of the Tron Theatre Club in Glasgow, followed by Glasgow's Curtain Theatre in 1932.
 She adopted the name Molly Urquhart for her stage name.

 Career

-Theater
+Theatre

 In 1932, Urquhart joined the Howard and Wyndham company, becoming a professional actress.
 Her first professional role was in the melodrama Jeannie Deans at Theatre Royal, Glasgow in 1934.
-She then moved to repertory theater in England and Scotland, including joining the Sheldon-Browne Company in 1936 and the company of the Festival Theatre, Cambridge.
+She then moved to repertory theatre in England and Scotland, including joining the Sheldon-Browne Company in 1936 and the company of the Festival Theatre, Cambridge.

-During World War II, she set up and ran her own repertory theater company, the Molly S. Urquhart Theatre or MSU Theatre (now known as the Rutherglen Repertory Theatre) in a former church on East Main Street in Rutherglen, Scotland in 1939.
+During World War II, she set up and ran her own repertory theatre company, the Molly S. Urquhart Theatre or MSU Theatre (now known as the Rutherglen Repertory Theatre) in a former church on East Main Street in Rutherglen, Scotland in 1939.
 Urquhart not only acted, but also directed plays and managed the MSU Theatre.
 The company included Eileen Herlie, Gordon Jackson, Duncan Macrae, and Nicholas Parsons.
 Their first show was Merton Hodge's The Wind and the Rain which opened on 2 May 1939.

 In 1944, MSU Theatre closed; Urquhart and others from the company joined the newly established Citizens Theatre in Glasgow.
 She remained with the Citizens until 1956, performing in plays such as James Bridie's The Forrigan Reel and The Tintock Cup.

 In 1945 when The Forrigan Reel toured, she had her first performance in London at Sadlers Wells Theatre.
 Her "greatest triumph" was said to be at the Edinburgh Festival of 1948 where she played Dame Sensualite in Tyrone Guthrie's production of A Satire of the Three Estates at the Assembly Hall.
 She appeared in London's West End in Eric Linklater's plays Love in Albania in 1949 and The Mortimer Touch in 1952.
 In 1953, she joined the Five Past Eight Show which was based at Alhambra Theatre in Glasgow; the show ran throughout the 1950s.
 Her portrayal of Bessie Burgess in West End revival of The Plough and the Stars in 1962 was "a notable hit".